Seattle’s Climate Pledge Arena makes first concert announcement with The Weeknd

 The R&B/pop king will grace the yet-to-be-completed Climate Pledge Arena on March 4, 2022, midway through the North American leg of his long-awaited tour supporting the biggest album of his career.
 Tickets go on sale to the general public 10 a.m.
 Monday, Feb.
 8 through Ticketmaster.

 CPA officials (or whoever runs its Twitter account) made clear that this will not be the arena’s first concert — an honor that seems destined for a certain local band — merely the first announcement.
-The arena is slated to open this fall when the Seattle Kraken will rip its first slap shots off the boards in the expansion team’s inaugural NHL season.
+The arena is slated to open this fall when the Seattle Kraken first crash the boards in the expansion team’s inaugural NHL season.

 Two months after the CPA gig, The Weeknd will return to Western Washington to close the North American leg at the Tacoma Dome on May 1, 2022.
 This is now the second time the singer’s Dome show has been rescheduled amid pandemic-ravaged tour plans.
 Tickets for the original date(s) will be honored.